Barbara131/development/results-summary-component-main/README-template.md

 ### What I learned

-While I carrying put this project, I learnt how to add gradient to a background which can be seen below.
+While carrying out this project, I learnt how to add gradient to a background which can be seen below.

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 As seen below: